SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 .. testcode:: overflowOperatorsWillFailToOverflow

-    --> var potentialOverflow = Int16.max
+   -> var potentialOverflow = Int16.max
-    <<< // potentialOverflow : Int16 = 32767
+   << // potentialOverflow : Int16 = 32767
-    /-> potentialOverflow equals \(potentialOverflow), which is the largest value an Int16 can hold
+   /> potentialOverflow equals \(potentialOverflow), which is the largest value an Int16 can hold
-    <-/ potentialOverflow equals 32767, which is the largest value an Int16 can hold
+   </ potentialOverflow equals 32767, which is the largest value an Int16 can hold
-    --> potentialOverflow += 1
+   -> potentialOverflow += 1
-    xxx overflow
+   xx overflow
-    /// this causes an error
+   // this causes an error

 ..
 TODO: change the error text we detect here once overflowing provides an error message rather than just an assert.